bigboisw/lol-champ-finder/README.md

 # LOL Champ Finder

-LOL Champ Finder is an independently created full-stack app that returns a random champ that satisfies the selected criteria.
+LOL Champ Finder is an independently created app that returns a random champ that satisfies the selected criteria.
 Its purpose is to help new League of Legends players pick a starter they want from the overwhelmingly large pool of 166 champs.

 All data is scraped directly from the LOL wiki.
 The source to the uncleaned CSV file can be found [here](https://www.kaggle.com/datasets/liamsmitsdorff/league-of-legends-champion-information?resource=download).